Mask

 All students study GCSEs in English language, English literature, mathematics, science, and Religious Studies or Citizenship, History or Geography, and have PE as part of their timetable.
 A broad range of academic and vocational subjects are offered to students in Key Stage 4, with a combination of setting and mixed-ability groupings.

-French - Spanish - Art - Business Studies - Economics - Music - Hospitality and Catering - Design Technology - PE - BTEC Business - BTEC Sport - BTEC Information Technology
+Pupils will also have the opportunity to study a combination of: French - Spanish - Art - Business Studies - Economics – Sociology – Psychology - Music - Hospitality and Catering - Design Technology - PE - BTEC Business - BTEC Sport - BTEC Information Technology